 This is one of the most popular upgrades because the stock wheels on many bikes aren’t great and often weigh between 1,850g and 2,150g.
 A change of wheels to something lighter and better-built can make a substantial difference to your bike’s feel and overall weight.

 There are a few other eye-catching deals on worth checking out as we put this latest edition of this guide together.
-If your bike is running disc brakes it's hard to look beyond Hunt's Aero Light Disc Wheelset at £399 for a claimed 1,488g.
-The rim-brake version of the Fulcrum Racing 5 can be found for as low as £200.
+If your bike is running disc brakes it's hard to look beyond Hunt's Aero Light Disc Wheelset at £389 for a claimed 1,488g.

 You can spend a lot more than this without saving any more weight; if you're determined to spend big on wheels, get some with aero rims.

-All that said, if all that matters is weight and you’re doing, say, a time trial on very clean roads, then Continental’s smooth-treaded 150g Supersonics are the way to go.
+All that said, if all that matters is weight and you’re doing, say, a time trial on very clean roads, then Continental’s smooth-treaded 150g Supersonics at £32.99 are the way to go.

 Inner tubes are a surprisingly cost-effective place to save weight.
 That’s because even the lightest tubes are relatively cheap compared to saving weight by replacing a major component like the saddle or your wheels.

-Your three best choices are £8.95 Continental Supersonic tubes at 50g each, 65g Schwalbe Extra Light tubes at a fiver each and 80g Vittoria Ultralite tubes which can be had for a mere £2.88; ideal for a cheapskate weightweenie.
+Your three best choices are £10 Continental Supersonic tubes at 50g each, 65g Schwalbe Extra Light tubes at a fiver each and 80g Vittoria Ultralite tubes which can be had for £3.69.
+The Schwalbe tubes are probably the best compromise.

-If Pro Bike Gear seats fit your bum, then the titanium-railed version of the Pro Turnix, currently on offer for just £19.99, is a bargain at a claimed 203g.
-If you have a bit more spare cash, the 135g San Marco Concor Carbon FX can currently be had for £100.
-To go any lighter, you're looking at hefty three figure price tags, like the Selle San Marco Mantra Superleggera that weighs 112g, but costs a wallet-clenching £220.
+If Pro Bike Gear seats fit your bum, then the titanium-railed version of the Pro Griffon, currently on offer for just £19.99, is a bargain at a claimed 205g.
+If you have a bit more spare cash, the 145g San Marco Selle Regale Protek Carbon FX is £70.
+To go any lighter, you're looking at hefty three figure price tags, like the Selle San Marco Mantra Superleggera that weighs 112g, but costs a wallet-clenching £180.

 Saving a substantial amount of weight here is expensive.
 You have to go carbon fibre to lop more than 100g off the typical 325g and you quickly get into diminishing returns.